OffchainLabs/arbitrum-monitoring/packages/retryable-monitor/README.md

 ## Overview

-The Retryable Monitor tracks L1->L2 message execution through retryable tickets.
+The Retryable Monitor tracks ParentChain->ChildChain message execution through retryable tickets.
 These tickets are the primary mechanism for cross-chain communication in Arbitrum.
 [Learn more](https://docs.arbitrum.io/arbos/l1-to-l2-messaging).

 ## Command-Line Interface